-Choosing an ArcSDE logfile configuration
+Choosing an ArcSDE log file configuration

-ArcSDE allows you to configure the allocation of ArcSDE logfiles to your users.
-You can allow your users to own their own logfiles or they can check out a logfile from a pool of logfiles owned by the sde user.
-Logfiles can be shared, session-based or stand-alone.
-A shared logfile is the default and is used by all sessions that connect as a given user.
-Also if the ArcSDE server is configured to use stand-alone logfiles and all available logfiles of this type is exhausted, ArcSDE will attempt to create a session-based logfile if they are allowed; otherwise a shared logfile is created.
-If the shared logfile cannot be created, ArcSDE returns an error.
+ArcSDE allows you to configure the allocation of ArcSDE log files to your users.
+Your users can own their own log files, or they can check out a log file from a pool of log files owned by the sde user.
+Log files can be shared, session based, or stand-alone.
+A shared log file is the default and is used by all sessions that connect as a given user.
+Also if the ArcSDE server is configured to use stand-alone log files and all available log files of this type are exhausted, ArcSDE will attempt to create a session-based log file if allowed; otherwise, a shared log file is created.
+If the shared log file cannot be created, ArcSDE returns an error.

-Shared ArcSDE logfiles
+Shared ArcSDE log files

-Shared logfiles are shared by all sessions that connect as the same user.
-Essentially, all sessions are inserting and deleting records from the same logfile data table.
-The logfiles are created the first time any session connects and remain in user's schema.
-To configure your server to use only shared logfiles; set the logfile server configuration parameters as follows:
+Shared log files are shared by all sessions that connect as the same user.
+Essentially, all sessions are inserting and deleting records from the same log file data table.
+The log files are created the first time any session connects and remain in the user's schema.
+To configure your server to use only shared log files, set the log file server configuration parameters as follows: